INN/link-roundups/README.txt

 * A widget to display your recently saved links
 * A widget to display your recent link roundup posts (with the ability to limit by category)

-The plugin includes a browser bookmark that you can drag to your browser\'s bookmark bar, allowing you to save links directly to your WordPress site.
-This bookmark attempts to pre-fill fields like link title, source, URL and featured image and also allows you to add a description to each link viewable when published on your site.
+The plugin includes a browser bookmark that you can drag to your browser\'s bookmark bar, allowing you to save links directly to your WordPress site while browsing.
+This bookmark attempts to pre-fill fields for links including title, source, URL and featured image and also allows you to add a description to each link.

 In its\' previous life, Link Roundups was called Argo Links.